TyrionJ/seg-vs-reg/README.md

-The source will be available under the paper acceptance.
+The source codes and train-test dataset will be available under the paper acceptance.